HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

 - GEVP row index (source operator ID)
 - GEVP column index (sink operator ID)
 - HDF5 dataset name
+- Boolean indicating whether the diagram needs to be complex conjugated
 - Complex weighting factor

 With this we can take the output of the sLapH contraction code and project into